Danaroth83/jodefu/README.md

 ### Demo scripts

 The repository contains demo scripts for the experiments provided in the associated article, which, for the user convenience, are all located in the `src\main` folder and the results are saved in the `data\output` folder.
-Specifically we provide:
+The results obtained running these algorithms fully match the ones given in the associated article.
+Specifically, the following tests are available:
 - **Image formation**: Scripts which test the quality of image reconstructed starting from acquisitions modeled through a variety of image formation methods:
   - `demo_formation_mrca.m`:  reconstructed through the JoDeFu v1 algorithm;
   - `demo_formation_classic.m`:  reconstructed with classic noniterative algorithms;